AndersonBillss/startup/notes.md

 ## CSS Notes

 I had a lot of fun using CSS.
 I take full advantage of the power of Flexbox and I use custom properties to keep my styling consistent.
 I also added hover effects to buttons, making them appear darker and setting the cursor to a pointer.
 I used media rules to adjust the website for several different screen sizes.
 I love styling websites and I can see how powerful flex is.

+## React Part 1 Notes

+Adding React to my project was straightforward.
+I like that I can reuse and import components so I don't have to duplicate HTML like when I had to in the HTML deliverable.
+This feels much more structured.
+It also got me ready to add JavaScript to my application.